hbanugariya/hbanugariya/README.md

 # Hi there, I'm **Harsh Banugariya**👋

 ## **About Me**
 Excited to be on the cutting edge of data analysis!
-As a **Microsoft Certified Power BI Data Analyst** with expertise in **SQL**, **Python** and **Tableau**, I specialize in transforming complex data into actionable insights that drive strategic decision-making across industries.
+As a **Microsoft Certified Power BI Data Analyst and Fabric Analytics Engineer** with expertise in **SQL**, **Python** and **Tableau**, I specialize in transforming complex data into actionable insights that drive strategic decision-making across industries.

 I design interactive dashboards and perform advanced analytics, uncovering insights that fuel data-driven strategies.
 By refining data models, creating dynamic visuals, and automating reporting processes, I empower organizations to make informed, timely decisions.